hyunyong/MuAlPhysicsValidation/README.md

 1f.
 Submit CRAB jobs:

+    cmsenv
+    voms-proxy-init -voms cms
+    source /cvmfs/cms.cern.ch/crab3/crab.sh
     crab submit -c crab_data.py
     crab status (and all the CRAB commands to check status, resubmit etc...)

 1g.
-Once the jobs are finished, the output will be in EOS, as spdecified by outLFNDirBase in the crab cfg file.
+Once the jobs are finished, the output will be in EOS, as spdecified by outLFNDirBase location in the crab cfg file.

 ---
 ## Analysis